 Having a library card is a privilege, not a right.
 In order to protect that privilege, Library Patrons must conduct themselves in an acceptable manner.
-To maintain an atmosphere appropriate for work, study and enjoyment for all Library Patrons and Staff, the Board of Trustees has established the following policy on behavior and conduct in the Library and on Library property, including the Bookmobile.
+To maintain an atmosphere appropriate for work, study and enjoyment for all Library Patrons and Staff, the Board of Trustees has established the following policy on behavior and conduct in the Library and on Library property.
 This policy will be courteously, but firmly, enforced by Library Staff and Library Security Guards.

 Morley Library welcomes children to use its facilities and services.
 However, responsibility for the behavior and well-being of children using the Library rests with the Parent / Guardian or assigned caregiver, not with the Library’s personnel.
 Library Staff Members cannot supervise the children in the Library.
 The proper authorities will be notified if children are abandoned.

-Appropriate library activities include doing homework, writing reports, researching, browsing for materials, reading, thinking, attending programs, and using library equipment such as computers and copiers.
+Appropriate library activities include doing homework, writing reports, researching, browsing for materials, reading, attending programs, and using library equipment such as computers and copiers.
 These activities are to be conducted in a manner so as not to disturb others.
-Group study by four at one table and quiet tutoring of one or two students are permitted.
+Group study by four at one table and quiet tutoring of one or two students is permitted.
 Group study by, or tutoring of, more students at one time, or any group work which creates enough noise to disrupt other Patrons will not be permitted.
-However, the Library offers the use of two Study Rooms on the Third Floor for small group activities.
+The Library offers the use of two Study Rooms on the Third Floor for small group activities.
 However, not all areas of the Library are open to the public.

-Inappropriate activities include, but are not limited to, running, throwing, loud or abusive talking, swearing, eating, fighting, moving furniture, putting feet on the furniture, sleeping, loitering, excessive socializing, flirting, petting, soliciting, selling, distributing leaflets, proselytizing, any dangerous activities (including, but not limited to, any act which threatens the safety of oneself or others, damages library facilities or materials, involves drunkenness or other conditions created by the use of controlled substances, or any illegal acts), and any other activities which disrupt acceptable use of the library.
-Electronic Cigarettes or use of tobacco of any type is not permitted in the library or on library property (per ORC 3794.01, 3794.02, 3794.03, 3794.04, 3794.05, 3794.06, 3794.07, 3794.08, 3794.09).
+Inappropriate activities include, but are not limited to, running, throwing, loud or abusive talking, swearing, playing cards, eating, fighting, moving furniture, putting feet on the furniture, sleeping, loitering, excessive socializing, flirting, petting, soliciting, selling, distributing leaflets, proselytizing, any dangerous activities (including, but not limited to, any act which threatens the safety of oneself or others, damages library facilities or materials, involves drunkenness or other conditions created by the use of controlled substances, or any illegal acts), and any other activities which disrupt acceptable use of the library.
+Electronic Cigarettes or use of tobacco of any type is not permitted in the library or on library property, or any property of which the Library is in control.
 Vandalism will not be tolerated.

 Disruptive behavior is defined as any noisy, boisterous, acting-out, or abusive behavior, which is inappropriate in a setting where business is conducted.
 This behavior may represent a physical danger to people or property, or may interfere with the legitimate library business of other Patrons or Staff.

 All cell phones, beepers, and other communication devices should be silenced before entering the building.
-Electrical outlets located on Morley Library property may not be used to charge cell phones, televisions, or other personal use electronic devices.
+Use of the Library's electricity to charge cell phones or other electronic equipment is not permitted.

 The Morley Library welcomes and encourages the Community to visit the Library for both pleasure and research and to participate in its programs.
 To insure that your visit is productive and pleasant for you and other Patrons, please observe the following guidelines.

 1. There is no public area for eating in this building.
 All food is to be consumed outside the building.
 Non-alcoholic beverages, such as water, with a closable lid or top may be brought into the building if handled carefully.
 No beverages may be consumed in the Genealogy Room or the Computer Center.
-In addition, the use of tobacco of any type is not permitted in the library or on library property.
+In addition, the use of electronic cigarettes, tobacco of any type, or any illegal substances are not permitted in the library or on library property.